dhocker/intrinio-localc/README.md

 Returns a single data item for the given index.
 * identifier - the Intrinio symbol associated with the index.
 See [Stock Market Indices](http://docs.intrinio.com/master/stock-indices).
-* item - the/tag value to be returned.
+* item - the item/tag value to be returned.

 ```
 =IntrinioIndexTagCount(identifier)